Skip to content

 }

 In this example, both threads do more printing and, because they yield to each other in the loop, we could see interleaving printings from the two threads.
-Intuitively, the key of an OS is to insert yields into different tasks so that different tasks can interleave.
-In P1, we invoke thread_yield explicitly in different threads just like the code above and, in P2, we will see how the CPU forces a thread to yield without the thread yielding voluntarily.
+Intuitively, the key of an OS is to insert yields into different tasks so that different tasks run concurrently.
+Threads yield explicitly by calling thread_yield in P1 and, in P2, we will learn about how the CPU forces a thread to yield without the thread calling thread_yield explicitly.
 This difference is why P1 is called cooperative threading while P2 is doing preemptive threading.

 You can now start to implement the TCB and the following functions in thread.c.
 Note that struct thread is defined in thread.h which also contains detailed descriptions of these functions.
-After you finish, you should be able to run the multithreaded programs above and observe the expected output.
+After you finish, you can run the multithreaded programs above, and observe the expected printing.

 c